jmielkeway/ccos4rbpi_volume0/chapter08/workqueue.md

 The members of `struct work` function like:
 - The `worklist` member is used to add and remove the `struct work` from the workqueue
-- The `pending` member is used to check if the given `struct work` is pending execution (can be used by both inside and outside the workqueue)
+- The `pending` member is used to check if the given `struct work` is pending execution (can be used both inside and outside the workqueue)
-- The `data` memeber can be used to pass additional argument(s) used for processing
+- The `data` member is used to pass additional argument(s) for processing
 - The `todo` member is a function pointer, returning void, and taking a pointer to _this_ object as input

-The workqueue API consits of only an `enqueue_work` function to add deferred work to the queue, and the `perform_work` function conforming to the `cake_thread` prototype.
+The workqueue API consists of only an `enqueue_work` function to add deferred work to the queue, and the `perform_work` function conforming to the `cake_thread` prototype.
 The implementation is contained in [src/work.c](code1/src/work.c).
 We begin with our statically defined workqueue:

 ```C
 struct workqueue {